Aportio/itsm-rest-api-reference/STATUS-ERROR-CODES.md

-The client could not be authenticated (note that the official name of this return code is "Unauthorized", but by convention, it is used to indicate that the authentication failed.
+The client could not be authenticated (note that the official name of this return code is "Unauthorized", but by convention, it is used to indicate failed authentication).
 This can happen if the client tried to access a resource that requires authentication, but that no or incorrect credentials were provided.
 Note that the 'WWW-Authenticate' header needs to be returned in that case.